-In Appendix we give the renormalization constants for all fields in $\cN=1$, $\cN=2$, $\cN=4$ SYM theories in $\Dim=4$.
-In general the renormalization constants for all vertices can be found from eqs.~(\ref{beta}) and~(\ref{betag}) for the triple vertices and the analogous equations for the quarter vertices.
-For the fermion-fermion-vector, scalar-scalar-vector, ghost-ghost-vector vertices we have found by the direct calculations the correctness of obtained renormalization constants, while for the fermion-fermion-scalar vertex one should use eq.~(\ref{betay}) instead of eq.~(\ref{betag}).
-Really, in the last case we can not use $\DR$-scheme for $\cN=2$ SYM theory in $\Dim=4$ (or $\cN=1$ SYM theory in $\Dim=6$) at three loops because it violates supersymmetry.
+In Appendix we give the renormalization constants for all fields in $\cN=1$, $\cN=2$ and $\cN=4$ SYM theories in $\Dim=4$.
+In general the renormalization constants for all vertices can be found from Eqs.~(\ref{beta}) and~(\ref{betag}) for the triple vertices and the analogous equations for the quarter vertices.
+For the fermion-fermion-vector, scalar-scalar-vector, ghost-ghost-vector vertices we have found by the direct calculations the correctness of obtained renormalization constants, while for the fermion-fermion-scalar vertex one should use Eq.~(\ref{betayr}) instead of Eq.~(\ref{betag}).

 To conclude, we note that the obtained renormalization constants were used for the full direct calculation of the four-loop anomalous dimension of Konishi operator in $\cN=4$ SYM theory~\cite{Velizhanin:2008jd}.
 The result of this calculation coincides with the results of the corresponding superfield~\cite{Fiamberti:2007rj} and superstring~\cite{Bajnok:2008bm} calculations.